 Message from Professor Lyesse Laloui

 I would like to welcome you to the Laboratory of Soil Mechanics.
-Beside the conventional geomechanical research activities, my research group gives priority to the protection of environment, landforms and structures from geo-hazards and industrial damage.
-Our experimental and modelling resources are mobilised to understand, investigate and predict the environmental impact of the new technologies such as nuclear waste disposal, and to provide tools for the up-to-date design of the geo-structures.
-In addition, in the context of the Chair “Gaz Naturel”, we focus our activities on the geo-engineering and the CO2 storage.Our scientific and technological developments are permanently transferred to education and industry
+My research group prioritizes the protection of the environment, landforms, and structures from geo-hazards and industrial damage.
+Through our experimental and modeling resources, we seek to understand, investigate, and predict the environmental impact of new technologies such as geo-structures, nuclear waste disposal and CO2 storage which we transfer to education and innovative industries.

 The LMS focuses its activities around three major fields: